-When you configure a large SGI UV system into two or more NUMAlink-connected partitions, the partitions act as separate, clustered hosts.
+Large SGI UV systems can be configured into two or more NUMAlink-connected partitions.
+These partitions act as separate, clustered hosts.
 The hardware supports efficient and flexible global memory access for cross-partition communication on such systems, but to enable this access, you need to load special kernel modules.
-If you do not enable cross-partition NUMAlink MPI communication at this time, users might receive the following message when they run an application:
+SGI recommends that you complete the procedure in this topic as part of the installation.
+If you do not perform this procedure during installation, you might receive the following message during the run of your application:

-'''

-MPT ERROR from do_cross_gets/xpmem_get, rc = -1, errno = 22
+MPT ERROR from do\cross\gets/xpmem\get, rc = -1, errno = 22

-'''

-Depending on your operating system, perform one of the following procedures to ensure that the kernel modules load every time the system boots:
+Depending on your operating system, perform one of the following procedures to ensure that the kernel modules load every time the system boots.